IML(In Molding Label)

 6. Disadvantages of In Mold Label

-The utilization of sophisticated tooling and robotic systems in in-mold labeling comes at a considerable cost, thereby amplifying the overall production expenses associated with this technique.
+The application of advanced tooling and robotics in in-mold labeling entails a tremendous cost, and therefore, it adds to the overall cost of production of this technique.

-Furthermore, the temporal demands of in-mold labeling pose a significant hurdle.
-Lengthy production runs are necessitated, as shorter runs prove exorbitant and entail extended setup times, contributing to operational inefficiencies.
+Furthermore, the time demands of in-mold labeling pose a significant challenge.
+Extremely long runs are needed in production, as short runs are exorbitantly costly and entail lengthy setup times, and this creates operational inefficiencies.

-The economic viability of in-mold labeling is further compromised by the frequent tooling modifications required throughout the labeling process, leading to disruptions and increased costs.
+The cost-effectiveness of in-mold labeling is also eroded by the frequent tooling adjustments required during the course of labeling, leading to interruptions and added costs.

 In Mold Label